Clement Crisp

-Clement Andrew Crisp OBE (21 September 1926 – 1 March 2022) was a British dance critic.
+Clement Andrew Crisp, OBE (21 September 1926 – 1 March 2022) was a British dance critic.
 He served as dance critic for the Financial Times from 1956 to 2020.

 Life and career

-Crisp was born in Romford, Essex, in 1926, although for many years he claimed that he was born in 1931.
+Crisp was born in Chadwell Heath, Essex on 21 September 1926, although for many years he claimed that he was born in 1931.
 He first became interested in ballet after seeing a performance of Swan Lake as a child.
 After attending Oxted School, he spent a year in Bordeaux, France, before studying at Keble College, Oxford.
 For many years he taught French before becoming dance critic for the Financial Times in 1956.
 He also served as dance critic of The Spectator in the 1960s.
 His focus was on ballet, having discovered it as a teenager during the Second World War when his parents took him to the Sadler's Wells Ballet, though he also wrote about other forms of dance and had wide-ranging interests.

-Crisp was the author or co-author of 17 books on dance and dance history, including Ballet: An Illustrated History, co-written with Mary Clarke and published in 1973.
+He was the author or co-author of 17 books on dance and dance history, including Ballet: An Illustrated History, co-written with Mary Clarke and published in 1973.
 In 2021 a collection of his reviews, entitled Six Decades of Dance, was published.

-He was also librarian and archivist of the Royal Academy of Dance for many years.
+Crisp was also librarian and archivist of the Royal Academy of Dance for many years.

 Crisp died on 1 March 2022, at the age of 95.